MPT - multi-provider tool for LLMs¶

 : The response text - error

-: Error message if the provider failed (field only present for failed providers) - timestamp
+: Error message if the provider failed (field only present for failed providers) - mixed

 : ISO-8601 timestamp when the response was generated